Guilherme-B/manifold/README.md

 ### Sources

 Manifold comes with two out-of-the-box scrapers: one developed in GoLang, two developed in Python (deprecated).
-However, given the small amount of local listings per website (around 10.000), Manifold has been tested on 50 million records of weekly data, in addition to the weekly scraped listings.
+However, given the small number of local listings per website (around 10.000), Manifold has been tested on 50 million records of weekly data, in addition to the weekly scraped listings.

 External data sources:
 * [Argentina Data]